J.D. Quick Facts

 Clinics and Externships

 We have a number of clinical and externship opportunities, spanning a variety of practice areas.
-As a result of our curricular reform, all W&L Law students are required to have some "real-client" experience during their second and third years of law school.
-Our clinics and externships opportunities are: Virginia Capital Case Clearinghouse, Immigrant Rights Clinic, Community Legal Practice Center, Black Lung Legal Clinic, Criminal Justice Clinic, Tax Clinic, Public Prosecutors Program, Judicial Clerkship Program, and General Externship Program (which includes the DC externship option).
+During the 2L and/or 3L year, all W&L Law students are required to have some "real-client" experience as a part of their legal education.
+Our clinics and externships opportunities are: Immigrant Rights Clinic, Community Legal Practice Center, Clinic for Civil Rights and Racial Justice, Advanced Administrative Litigation Clinic (Black Lung Legal Clinic), Criminal Justice Clinic, Tax Clinic, Public Prosecutors Program, Judicial Clerkship Program, and General Externship Program (which includes the DC externship option).
 For more information about our clinical and externship offerings, go to their webpage.

-$47,165 for the J.D. program.
-Tuition is set by the University's Board of Trustees at the January meeting prior to each academic year.
+Tuition is set by the University's Board of Trustees at the February meeting prior to each academic year.
 More information is available at the Tuition and Fees webpage.

 Scholarships and Financial Aid

 Most students at W&L Law are receiving some type of financial assistance.
 The majority of students receive a merit scholarship, which can range in amount from $5,000 to (in a few cases) almost full tuition.
 To receive optimal consideration for a merit scholarship, your application should be completed by February 1.
 No separate scholarship application is required.
-While we do encourage applicants to complete their applications by February 1 to be eligible for merit scholarship consideration, this is not a hard deadline.
-Scholarship award notifications will accompany an admitted student's admission letter.
-We will continue to make scholarship awards throughout the application cycle, however, we may have less funds available to offer to students whose files are completed later in the cycle (after February 1).
+While we do encourage applicants to complete their applications by February 1 for optimal merit scholarship consideration, this is not a hard deadline.
+Scholarship award notifications will be made within two weeks of a student being accepted to the law school.
+We will continue to make scholarship awards throughout the application cycle, however, we may have less funds available to offer to students whose files are completed later in the cycle.
 For additional information on financial aid and scholarships, please see our webpage detailing our merit scholarship process as well as the University's Financial Aid webpage.

-If you would like more information or have a question about W&L School of Law, contact a member of the Admissions Staff at 540.458.8503 or send an e-mail to email@example.com.
+If you would like more information or have a question about W&L Law, contact a member of the Admissions Staff at 540.458.8503 or send an e-mail to email@example.com.